In today’s interview I get to speak with Australian sports medicine physician and Professor of Sport Medicine, Dr Peter Brukner.

 After conducting his own research and personal experiment he came to a realisation that a myriad of today’s health issues, including the current obesity and diabetes epidemic, can be traced to a high sugar diet.

-If you know someone who is interested in whether a low-carb diet can be suitable and sustainable in the long-term for athletes (elite & amateur)
+- Whether a low-carb diet can be suitable and sustainable in the long-term for athletes (elite & amateur)

-I enjoyed this interview and after talking to Peter, I have a much better understanding of how I can adapt a low-carb diet to get the most out of various exercise regimes.
+I enjoyed this interview as after talking to Peter, I have a much better understanding of how I can adapt a low-carb diet to get the most out of various exercise regimes.

 Special thanks to Peter for joining me on the show.
-Enjoy the episode!